-The situation where a killing is termed to be a murder is when a killer comes with an intention of killing another person to death.
-This can be done in the most brutal manner as possible known as fist degree murder.
-In this case, the killer comes with a complete plan as to how to kill the person, what plan to adopt incase the first plan fails, where to hide the body, how to protect the fingerprints or hair or any form of DNA dropping at the crime scene and how to make a get away.
+The situation where a killing is termed to be a murder is when a killer comes with the intention of killing another person.
+This can be done in the most brutal manner as possible known as first-degree murder.
+In this case, the killer comes with a complete plan as to how to kill the person, what plan to adopt in case the first plan fails, where to hide the body, how to protect the fingerprints or hair or any form of DNA dropping at the crime scene and how to make a getaway.

 What is the difference between Manslaughter and Murder?